Six by Sondheim: TV Review

 Darren Criss, America Ferrera, Jeremy Jordan, Audra McDonald and Jarvis Cocker are among those performing Stephen Sondheim songs in James Lapine's lovingly crafted documentary.

-The most celebrated of contemporary American musical theater composers by a massive margin, Stephen Sondheim was the subject of extensive tributes during the past decade on the occasion of his 75th and then 80th birthdays.
+The most celebrated of contemporary American musical theater composers by a massive margin, Stephen Sondheim has been the subject of extensive tributes during the past decade on the occasion of his 75th and then 80th birthdays.
 The recent publication of his collected lyrics in two volumes brought another wave of attention.
 Ditto every new entry in a steady stream of revues and major Broadway revivals of his classic shows.
 So it’s unexpected that despite a subject not exactly neglected of late, HBO’s engrossing feature-length documentary Six by Sondheim should feel so fresh, insightful and deeply personal.

 That’s partly attributable to the intimate access of its creative team.
 Director James Lapine has been a key collaborator on such shows as Sunday in the Park with George, Into the Woods and Passion; he also executive produced the documentary with Frank Rich, the former New York Times theater critic who has been a longtime friend and champion of Sondheim’s.
 (An exec producer on Veep, Rich set up this project at HBO as part of his deal with the cable network.)